getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 }
 ```

-On the surface this snippet may seem more verbose than the promise chain equivalent in the earlier snippet.
+On the surface, this snippet may seem more verbose than the promise chain equivalent in the earlier snippet.
 However, it offers a much more attractive -- and more importantly, a more understandable and reason-able -- synchronous-looking coding style (with `=` assignment of "return" values, etc.) That's especially true in that `try..catch` error handling can be used across those hidden async boundaries.

-Why are we using promises with the generator?
-It's certainly possible to do async generator coding without promises.
+Why are we using Promises with the generator?
+It's certainly possible to do async generator coding without Promises.

-Promises are a trustable system that univerts the inversion of control of normal callbacks or thunks (see the *Async & Performance* title of this series).
-So, combining the trustability of Promises and the synchronicity of code in generators effectively addresses all the major deficiences of callbacks.
+Promises are a trustable system that uninverts the inversion of control of normal callbacks or thunks (see the *Async & Performance* title of this series).
+So, combining the trustability of Promises and the synchronicity of code in generators effectively addresses all the major deficiencies of callbacks.
 Also, utilities like `Promise.all([ .. ])` are a nice, clean way to express concurrency at a generator's single `yield` step.

 So how does this magic work?
 We're going to need a *runner* that can run our generator, receive a `yield`ed promise, and wire it up to resume the generator with either the fulfillment success value, or throw an error into the generator with the rejection reason.

-Many async-capable utilities/libraries have such a "runner"; for example, `Q.spawn(..)` and my asynquence's `runner(..)` plugin.
+Many async-capable utilities/libraries have such a "runner"; for example, `Q.spawn(..)` and my asynquence's `runner(..)` plug-in.
 But here's a stand-alone runner to illustrate how the process works:

 ```js
 function run(gen) {